qespr/MotivationalUhabits/README.md

 Do you seek self improvement?
 Is it still hard to do your tasks even though you can keep exact track of them?

 Well, you're in luck!
-Introducing __Motivation Loop Habit Tracker__!
+Introducing __Motivational Loop Habit Tracker__!

 Now every single time you'll get notification about some habit you need to complete, there will be image of your waifu to motivate you!
 Doesn't matter if you're weeb, ponyfag or anything else, now you can get reminded why are you doing it every time you do